-Sulh-i-kul.
-Parties and Politics at Jahangir's Court and the Nurjahan Junta.
-Jahangir's Deccan and Rajput policies.
+Sull-i-kul.
+Parties and the Nurjan Junia.
+Jahangir and Rajput policies.
 Shah Jahan's Deccan, Central Asian and North-West frontier policies.
 War of Succession.

-Mughal rule under Aurangzeb.
+Mughal mile under Aurangzeb.
 His relation with Rajputs.
 Aurangzeb's Deccan policy.
 Rise of the Marathas, Shivaji's relations with Mughals, Shivaji's Achievements.
 Aurangzeb's religious policy.
 Jagirdari crisis and revolts.
-Main political trends during the later Mughal period.
+Main political trends during the later Milghal period.
 Maratha expansion under Peshwa Baji Rao in the North.
 Mughal - Rajput relations; role of Sawai Jai Singh.
 Rise of New Principalities - Awadh, Hyderabad and Bengal.
 Nadir Shah's invasion and its consequences.
 Factors responsible for the decline and downfall of the Mughal Empire.
 The Third Battle of Panipat, 1761.